 Please visit our e-Learning Hub to see our online courses.

-Another course we plan to launch in 2020 is a course on Sectoral Accountability for Civil Society Organisations (Energy Sector) aimed at improving the capacity of civil society organisations and representatives to meaningfully engage in sectoral issues of significance for the overall level of wellbeing in society.
-The sector which will be addressed by this course will be the energy sector.
+This Course is aimed at improving the capacity of civil society organisations and representatives to meaningfully engage in sectoral issues of significance for the overall level of wellbeing in society.
+The sector which is addressed by this course is the energy sector.

 Storytelling for Civil Society